br3ndonland/R-proteomics-Nrf1/README.md

 ## Scientific background

 This is a summary report of an experiment I performed during my postdoc.
 The goal of this experiment was to identify a [molecular](https://www.khanacademy.org/science/biology/macromolecules) complex associated with Nrf1, a protein our research group was studying.
+Nrf1 is also abbreviated NFE2L1, and should not be confused with Nuclear Respiratory Factor 1.

 We began studying Nrf1 because it resides in a [cellular organelle](https://youtu.be/URUJD5NEXC8) called the Endoplasmic Reticulum (ER).
 We study the ER and its roles in [metabolism](http://learn.genetics.utah.edu/content/metabolism/).
 We found that Nrf1 mediates the cellular response to cholesterol, and that it seemed to do this separately from its known function as a genetic transcription factor in the nucleus.
 Cholesterol metabolism occurs at the ER, and is very important in the liver, where cholesterol is metabolized and prepared for excretion.